Skip to main content

 • MSFS RHDSimulations 767-300ER

-• American does not operate the A320neo (A20N), so it is not an acceptable substitution for an A320ceo (A320).
+• XP11/12 Toliss Airbus A320neo (American does not operate the A320neo, so it is not an acceptable substitution for an A320ceo)

-Aircraft Scoring Rules
+Scoring Rules

 Each aircraft has a unique set of scoring criteria which determines what items grant or remove points from a PIREP total when processed.
-The example set of aircraft scoring rules which follows is for the B738 and is mostly the same for all other aircraft types in the vAAL fleet.

 There are some instances where a new or rare addon may flag events such as flap extensions with different values from what vAMSYS and Pegasus are currently configured to recognize and as a result may result in PIREPs being flagged with inaccurate violations.
-The admin and staff will catch as many of these as possible during review and will update the scorers to reflect these new variables whenever possible.
+The staff team will catch as many of these as possible during review and will update the scorers to reflect these new variables whenever possible.